 Effective Stakeholder Management at QLD Mental Health Commission

 Queensland Mental Health Commission (QMHC) were set up under the Queensland Mental Health Act 2013.
 The Commission’s job is to drive ongoing reform towards a more integrated, evidence-based, recovery-oriented mental health and substance misuse system.
+QMHC has been able to achieve this through the use of effective stakeholder management in their process.

 QMHC Key Priorities